 Congratulations [on] a very successful summit.The presentations were really inspiring and the meeting was a great networking opportunity.
 Look forward to continue supporting the movement."

-IMPORTANT NOTICE Prospective suppliers please note: We internally manage our own approved supplier list and do not accept unsolicited sales communications from prospective suppliers (including recruitment agencies).
-We are NOT interested in unsolicited offers of staffing or marketing "assistance" in relation to our events.
+IMPORTANT NOTICE TO PROSPECTIVE SUPPLIERS No unsolicited sales or marketing We internally manage our own approved supplier list and do not accept unsolicited sales communications from prospective suppliers (including recruitment agencies).
+Please do not contact us about paid staffing, marketing or other chargeable commercially provided "assistance" in relation to our events.
 Note that you will also find our numbers listed on the TPS and FPS lists and would like to take this opportunity to remind you of your obligations in relation to not engaging in marketing activity to those lists.
 We do not accept unsolicited email marketing either.
 Thank you for your understanding.